Contacts

 • Academic records: transcript of exams and certification of undergraduate (6 EQF) and graduate (7 EQF) degrees awarded and final grade (if any); if the graduate program has not been completed*, an enrollment document with the full study plan, the exams taken and the grades achieved;

-• Reference letters: up to three reference letters uploaded by referees appointed in the on-line application procedure.
+• Reference letters: up to two reference letters uploaded by referees appointed in the on-line application procedure.
 Referees can be academic (first best) or non-academic (second best);

 *Applicants who have not achieved a degree are allowed to apply, but they must obtain the degree by 31 October 2026 or their enrollment will be void.